-- 1. Log on to view your proposals, identify and notify MBIE of any conflicts of interest and then accept or decline your proposals accordingly - 2.
-Open (download and/or print) all accepted proposals.
+- 1. Log on to view your assignments, identify and notify MBIE of any conflicts of interest and then accept or decline your assignments accordingly. - 2.
+Open (download and/or print) all assigned, accepted proposals.

-Refer to page 13 for further instruction on the IMS portal.
+Refer to page 12 for further instruction on the IMS portal.